Woodchopping: Double saw or double buck

 This event consists of two people pulling and pushing a saw to cut a log.
 It is far faster than the single saw event as there are two people using the saw yet times for this event can be two or three times faster in the same size wood.
 The saws used in double tend to be a lot hungrier, that is, they cut and draw more wood out with each stroke.
 This, however, makes it far harder to push and pull the saw.

 Stock saw

 In this event the axemen use identically tuned and sharpened chainsaws to cut through a log, once downwards and once upwards, within a 3-inch space of wood.
 The competitor starts with their hands on top of the log.
 On a buzzer the axeman picks up the saw and pulls the starting cord and then makes his first cut downward, then his second cut upward.
 If the saw does not start that is just bad luck and they get a slow time.
-If the axeman takes over more than the allocated wood then they are disqualified and no time is recorded.
+If the axeman takes more than the allocated wood then they are disqualified and no time is recorded.